 Where the business model is to hold assets to collect contractual cash flows or to hold contractual cash flows and sell, the Group assesses whether the cash flows represent solely payments of principal and interest ("SPPI").
 Financial assets with embedded derivatives are considered in their entirety when determining whether their cash flows are consistent with the SPPI feature.
-In making this assessment, the Group considers whether the contractual cash flows are consistent with a basic lending arrangement, i.e. interest includes only consideration for credit risk, time value of money, other basic lending risks and profit margin.
+In making this assessment, the Group considers whether the contractual cash flows consist only of principal repayments and interest and are consistent with a basic lending arrangement, i.e., interest includes only consideration for credit risk, time value of money, other basic lending risks and profit margin.